kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

 -rw------- 1 ubuntu ubuntu ...
 Aug 30 19:45 kmsnap
 ```

-By using the management pipe, this sends a signal to the running flask program to create a snapshot of the running program.
-This causes the service to exit after dumping a Kontain-erized “Snapshot” of the service having been written to disk as “kmsnap” as shown below.
+The management pipe sends a signal to the running flask program to create a snapshot of the running program.
+This causes the service to exit after dumping a Kontain snapshot of the service to disk as “kmsnap” as shown below.

-**The Kontain-erized snapshot of a program is the running state of the process that has been captured on disk as an OCI-standard container.
-It subsequently can be restored so that the program can start extremely quickly.**
+The Kontain snapshot of a program is the running state of the process that can be packaged as an OCI-standard container image.
+Instances of that container can subsequently be instantiated extremely quickly.

-#### “Instant” start of the flask LLM Service using the Kontain Snapshot
+#### Instant start of the flask LLM Service using the Kontain snapshot

 ```bash
 # in terminal 1